Environmental guidance for your business in Northern Ireland & Scotland

 For all other works involving bridges and other crossing structures you must contact SEPA for higher level authorisations – See SEPA: Authorisations

-In Scotland, placing boulders in watercourses can be carried out without contacting SEPA if the boulder placements occupy less than 10% of the channel width – Comply with GBR 14 (and GBR 9)
+In Scotland, placing boulders in watercourses can be carried out without contacting SEPA if the boulder placements occupy less than 10% of the channel width – Comply with GBR 14 on page 102 and GBR 9 of the CAR Practical guide

 You must contact SEPA for higher level authorisations for: